FreeCAD/FreeCAD-documentation/wiki/Macro_Draft_Circle_Tangent.md

         sx = sx2 if r1 else sx1
         if sx.PickedPoints   *
             point, = sx.PickedPoints
-        else   * # it is a draft point selected in treeview point = sx.Object.Shape.Point
+        else   * # it is a draft point selected in tree view point = sx.Object.Shape.Point

 else   *